Feb 18, 2026

 • Fund disbursement: Money typically appears in your bank account within a few business days.

-Ready to apply?
-Here’s what lenders typically look for when it comes to unsecured loans:
+Here’s what lenders typically look for when they're reviewing applications:

 • Credit score: Most lenders look for 670+ for best rates.
 Some accept 580-669 with higher rates